airbytehq/airbyte/docs/integrations/sources/azure-blob-storage.md

 <details>
 <summary>
-Follow this steps to setup IAM role:
+Follow these steps to set up an IAM role:
 </summary>

 1. Go to Azure portal, select the Storage (or Container) you'd like to sync from and get to Access Control(IAM) -> Role Assignment ![Access Control (IAM)](../../.gitbook/assets/source/azure-blob-storage/access_control_iam.png)